 The npn-IdentityInfoList is used to configure a set of NPN-IdentityInfo elements.
 Each of those elements contains a list of one or more NPN Identities and additional information associated with those NPNs.
 The total number of PLMNs (identified by a PLMN identity in plmn -IdentityList), PNI-NPNs (identified by a PLMN identity and a CAG-ID), and SNPNs (identified by a PLMN identity and a NID) together in the PLMN-IdentityInfoList and NPN-IdentityInfoList does not exceed 12, except for the NPN-only cells.
 A PNI-NPN and SNPN can be included only once, and in only one entry of the NPN-IdentityInfoList.
-In case of NPN-only cells the PLMN-IdentityList contains a single element that does not count to the limit of 12.
+In case of NPN-only cells the PLMN-IdentityList contains a single element that does not count to the limit of 12 and the cellIdentity of the first entry of the PLMN-IdentityInfoList is set to the same value as the cellIdentity-r16 of the first entry of the NPN-IdentityInfoList.
 The NPN index is defined as B+c1+c2+…+c(n-1)+d1+d2+…+d(m-1)+e(i) for the NPN identity included in the n-th entry of NPN-IdentityInfoList and in the m-th entry of npn-Identitylist within that NPN-IdentityInfoList entry, and the i-th entry of its corresponding NPN-Identity, where

 - B is the index used for the last PLMN in the PLMN-IdentittyInfoList; in NPN-only cells B is considered 0;